Common Midland & Odessa Oilfield Accidents

 Common Midland-Odessa oilfield accidents include:

-- Slip and Falls: Oilfield workers need to be protected from slip and falls because one normal mistake can result in death or serious injury.
-Employers can mitigate slip and fall risks by making sure worksites are properly maintained and safely designed.
+Oilfield workers need to be protected from slip and falls because one normal mistake can result in wrongful death or serious injury.
+Employers can mitigate risks by making sure worksites are properly maintained and designed.

-- Falling Objects: Since working from a height isn’t uncommon in oilfields, site operators must make sure workers are protected from falling objects at all times.
-The fast pace of work at a drilling site means heavy objects might come crashing down without enough time for workers to find safety.
+Since working from a height isn’t rare, site operators must ensure workers are protected from falling objects.
+The fast pace of work means heavy objects might come crashing down without enough time for workers to find safety.

-- Malfunctioning Equipment: When equipment doesn’t work as expected, it can be catastrophic for workers.
-Improperly working equipment can cause blowouts, explosions, and other serious accidents.
+When equipment doesn’t work, it can be catastrophic.
+Malfunctioning equipment can cause blowouts, explosions, and more.
 Unfortunately, many employers risk accidents instead of maintaining equipment to save money.

 West Texas Gas Truck Accidents Are Increasingly Common

 As the Permian Basin attracted unprecedented amounts of workers to a rural area, its small roads have been unable to safely accommodate the influx of traffic on them.
 Oil tankers, commuting workers, and other vehicles related to oil production have created unforeseen dangers on the roads near oilfields.
 Now, about 450 traffic fatalities happen on the roads near the Permian Basin.
 Why do these gas truck accidents happen?
 Besides roads that weren't designed to handle significant amounts of traffic, oilfield workers are often exhausted while driving.
 Long shifts and physically demanding work cause many drivers to be dangerously exhausted as they drive to and from the oilfield.